maurcz/site/content/posts/002-customizing-the-python-debugger.md

 ![pdb-prompt-modified](/images/002/pdb-prompt-modified.png)

 ... we get a custom prompt!
 What's cool about this structure is that this custom debugger will retain _all_ of pdb's capabilities.
-You'll still have `n`, `s`, `r` and all everything else.
+You'll still have `n`, `s`, `r` and everything else.

 ## Building a custom command